-Racial and Ethnic Disparities Persist in Sudden Infant Deaths
+Racial And Ethnic Disparities Persist In Sudden Infant Deaths

 Public Health

-Racial and Ethnic Disparities Persist in Sudden Infant Deaths
+Racial And Ethnic Disparities Persist In Sudden Infant Deaths

 American Indian and Alaska Native families are much more likely to have an infant die suddenly and unexpectedly, and that risk has remained higher than in other ethnic groups since public health efforts were launched to prevent sudden infant death syndrome in the 1990s.
 African-American babies also face a higher risk, a study finds.